 4. Submit Your Final Proposal

 Final proposals for the competition will be due on April 1 for all teams on all campuses.
-Final Proposals will be evaluated by a proposal review committee, and the 20 best proposals from each campus will be carried forward to compete in the Campus Pitch Night.
+Final Proposals will be evaluated by a proposal review committee, and up to 20 proposals from each campus will be carried forward to compete in the Campus Pitch Night.
 See below for submission requirements.
 Proposal Submissions after the deadline will not be considered for entry.

 Final Proposal Submission Requirements

-Project submissions should be in the form of a 2 page (maximum) written summary with a pitch deck and must address the following:
+Project submissions should be in the form of a two-page (maximum) written summary with a pitch deck and must address the following:

 - Team name, team point of contact and group members' names